GraphiteEditor/Graphite/website/content/_index.md

 ---

-Graphite is the first and only graphic design package built for procedural editing — where everything is nondestructive.
+Graphite is the first and only graphic design package built for procedural editing — where everything you make is nondestructive.

 </div>